-Try to avoid abbreviations such as Ltd., Inc., Assoc., Co. and Corp., especially in the main body of the text.
+You can use abbreviations such as Ltd. and Inc. but avoid Assoc., Co. and Corp., especially in the main body of the text.

-When a company is referred to by an acronym, if it is a foreign firm or one not likely to be commonly known by the CEC readership, use its full name on first reference, followed by the acronym in parentheses.
+Spell out Ltd. and Inc. only when the full legal name of the firm must be shown.
+When a company is known by an acronym, if it is a foreign firm or one not likely to be commonly known by the CEC readership, use its full name on first reference, followed by the acronym in parentheses.